-- 3.16 A Member in Public Practice providing an Insolvency Service shall comply with Section 250 Marketing Professional Services of the Code. - 3.17 When placing an advertisement in respect of an Administration, a Member in Public Practice shall not use that advertisement to market the Member's Professional Services. - 3.18 A Member in Public Practice shall not include slogans, logos, claims about the Member's Firm, or other promotional material in statutory advertisements. - 3.19 A Member in Public Practice may include the Firm's logo in non statutory advertisements as long as that logo does not take prominence in the advertisement.
+- 3.12 A Member in Public Practice providing an Insolvency Service shall comply with Section 250 Marketing Professional Services of the Code. - 3.13 When placing an advertisement in respect of an Administration, a Member in Public Practice shall not use that advertisement to market the Member's Professional Services. - 3.14 A Member in Public Practice shall not include slogans, logos, claims about the Member's Firm, or other promotional material in statutory advertisements. - 3.15 A Member in Public Practice may include the Firm's logo in non statutory advertisements on the basis that logo does not take prominence in the advertisement.